khansen/gbdev/articles/porting-nes-sound-engine/index.md

 to upon entry, and then try to verify that all the branch points respected this.
 Still, I had some bugs that required focused debugging sessions, stepping through a lot of code blocks.
-Despite the diligent comments, I broke the engine a couple of times when removing and re-arranging fields (even though I was careful to only do and verify such changes one at a time).
+Despite the diligent comments, I broke the engine a few times when removing and re-arranging fields (even though I was careful to only do and verify such changes one at a time).

 Honestly, this "walking up and down memory via HL" ordeal feels uncannily similar to how a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine)